 The reason that caretakers are often influencers is that they have a major role in the person’s health.
 This can be seen as a way to influence a will in their favor.
 This can also be seen as exploitation.

-The Micklin Law Group, LLC is a New Jersey law firm specializing in family law and estates.
+The Micklin Law Group, LLC is a New Jersey law firm focusing exclusively on family law for men and fathers.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
-Brad has a special expertise in working in estate planning.
+Brad has experience working in estate planning.
 You can read more on this topic by visiting our divorce blog.
 To set up a consultation, call 973-562-0100.